SloughJE/aerial_straps_classifier/README.md

 | *back lever on aerial straps* |

 # Motivation for Project
-Having trained in aerial straps for several years and being a data scientist, I envisioned combining this discipline with machine learning technology.
-This took a tangible form when I experimented with the MediaPipe pose detection model on a video of myself, obtaining promising results.
-Subsequently, I had the idea to create an aerial straps classification model utilizing MediaPipe for feature extraction.
+I've been training aerial straps for several years and wondered how I could combine this with data science.
+At some point I became aware of the MediaPipe pose detection model for classifiying yoga poses and thought that I could make something similar with aerial straps.
+I experimented with the MediaPipe pose detection model on a video of myself, obtaining promising results.
+Eventually, I decided to create an aerial straps classification model utilizing MediaPipe.

-This project intends to demonstrates a comprehensive approach to a machine learning project, covering all stages from inception to deployment, which involves tasks such as data collection, data pre-processing, data labeling, exploratory data analysis (EDA), feature creation, model development, evaluation, hyperparameter tuning, and deployment.
+This project intends to demonstrate a comprehensive approach to a machine learning project, covering all stages from inception to deployment, which involves tasks such as data collection, data pre-processing, data labeling, exploratory data analysis (EDA), feature creation, model development, evaluation, hyperparameter tuning, and deployment.

 ## Project Highlights: